googleapis/google-cloud-python/docs/language-usage.rst

 Analyze Sentiment
 -----------------

-The :meth:`~gcloud.language.document.Document.analyze_sentiment` method
+The :meth:`~google.cloud.language.document.Document.analyze_sentiment` method
-analyzes the sentiment of the provided text and returns a :class:`~gcloud.language.sentiment.Sentiment`.
+analyzes the sentiment of the provided text and returns a :class:`~google.cloud.language.sentiment.Sentiment`.
 Currently, this method only supports English text.

   .. code-block:: python